vaibhavkothari33/Full-Stack-Club/ReadMe.md

 1. Clone the repository or download the project files.
 2. Open the `index.html` file in any modern web browser.
 3. Enjoy the game!

+# Developed by
+This project was developed by **Vaibhav Kothari**, the Technical Co-Head of the Full Stack Club at Bennett University.